 Credit: We the Pizza

 If you’re looking for somewhere to get your caffeine fix, Capitol Hill is the neighborhood for you!
-This district has plenty of charming, quaint coffee shops that are perfect for catching up with a friend or grab a cup of joe on the run.
+This district has plenty of charming, quaint coffee shops that are perfect for catching up with a friend or grabbing a cup of joe on the run.
 Hype Cafe serves Ethiopian coffee and tea drinks, plus a variety of house-baked croissants and cookies.
 Quality drinks and friendly customer service make this one of the district’s best coffee shops.
 Or hop over Peregrine Espresso, which offers espresso drinks, snacks, and more.

 While some might choose to move to the area for job opportunities, others can take advantage of the convenient transportation available to commute to other parts of the city.
 Capitol Hill has plenty of transportation, 5 (five!!) metro stops including Union Station—Amtrak’s headquarters—is located just a couple blocks away.
 This bustling station transports more than 5 million passengers every year.
 The mall attached to Union features more than 100 stores and restaurants, giving Capitol Hills residents plenty to do.

 For those who commute by car, Capitol Hill is very conveniently located to the Southwest Freeway so getting to Virginia or points east is very easy!